0xDBFB7/ionprinter/documents/log/cinematography.md

 Nobody is visible; hands are gloved, everything visible is mechanical.

-Everything must be third-person scientific; no "I", we, etc.
+Everything must be third-person scientific; no "I", we, etc

+Everything's slow and methodical; it's clearly distinct from a ssimple

 databending/databending - perhaps with ASCII readout of printer startup?